UniOfGreenwich/softwareproject_-team2/README.md

 - Maintaining personal information
 - Protecting the privacy of users

-### Conclusion

-This Software Requirements Specification provides a [comprehensive](#comprehensive-including-every-element-or-almost-every-aspect-wide-ranging) overview of the functionalities and specifications required for the development of the proposed system.
-Adherence to these requirements will ensure a robust, secure, and user-friendly platform for account management, payment processing, book rental, journal management, and account deletion.

 ## User Requirements

 In order to get the library system as user-friendly as possible there are some basic user requirements that should be met.
 These are usually divided in functional and non-functional.